Needless to say, scams involving innocent children are high up on a morality barometer. And adoption scams are surely the worst of them.

 Consider a Background Check

 You also have to know if the mother is physically and mentally healthy.
 If she is not forthcoming, consider hiring a private investigator to do some research.
 Background checks are a relatively easy and inexpensive method of obtaining that information.
-In addition, check the reputations of her attorneys, her doctor, as well as the agency handling her case.
-You can start by consulting the Better Business Bureau or review sites like Trustpilot.
+In addition, check the reputations of her attorney, her doctor, as well as the agency handling her case.

 Certainly, a face-to-face meeting with the birth mother is an excellent way to emotionally connect and identify her character.
 If she exhibits irregular behavior like constant excuses, cancellations and delays, exercise extreme caution.
 These are red flag behaviors.